backwards-limited/kubernetes-backwards/kubernetes-course/apps/app-1/README.md

-# App 1 - Hello World Container Deployed to Kubernetes
+# Hello World Container Deployed to Kubernetes

 ## Build and Execute